Laura (1944 film): Production

 Otto Preminger was looking for a theatrical project to direct and first became aware of Vera Caspary's story when her agent offered him the first draft of a play called Ring Twice for Laura.
 Preminger liked the high-society setting and the unusual plot twist, but he felt the work needed a major revision and offered to rewrite it with its author.
-Caspary and he disagreed about the direction they should take it, and she opted to collaborate with writer George Sklar, instead.
+Caspary and he disagreed about the direction they should take it, and she opted to collaborate instead with writer George Sklar.
 Marlene Dietrich expressed interest in portraying the title character, but without the attachment of Dietrich or another major star, Caspary was unable to find a producer willing to finance a national tour or a Broadway run and abandoned the project.

 Caspary eventually adapted the play for both a novel with the same title and a sequel, which she titled simply Laura.
 They were both purchased by 20th Century Fox for $30,000.
 Fox announced George Sanders and Laird Cregar as the leads.

 Interim studio head William Goetz, serving in that capacity while Darryl F. Zanuck was fulfilling his military duty, assigned Preminger the task of developing the books for the screen.
 Preminger began working with Jay Dratler, Samuel Hoffenstein, and Betty Reinhardt.
 Recalling the differences of opinion Caspary and he had, Preminger opted not to involve her until the first draft was completed.
 He sensed the more interesting character was not Laura, but Waldo Lydecker, and expanded his role accordingly.
 Caspary was unhappy with the plot changes, though.